-Selected for the Venice Film Festival 2024, from which it walked away with the Volpi Cup for Best Actor for Vincent Lindon, Jouer avec le Feu, the new film by Delphine and Muriel Coulin(17 Filles) opens in cinemas on January 22, 2025.
-Adapted from the book Ce qu'il faut de nuit by Laurent Petitmangin, the film tells the story of Pierre(Vincent Lindon), who raises his two sons alone after the death of their mother.
+Selected for the Venice Film Festival 2024, from which it walked away with the Volpi Cup for Best Actor for Vincent Lindon, Jouer avec le Feu, the new film by Delphine and Muriel Coulin(17 Filles), is an adaptation of the book Ce qu'il faut de nuit by Laurent Petitmangin.
+The film tells the story of Pierre(Vincent Lindon), who raises his two sons alone after the death of their mother.

 Louis(Stefan Crepon), the youngest, is doing well at school and moving easily through life.
 Fus(Benjamin Voisin), the eldest, is adrift.
 Fascinated by violence and power struggles, he draws close to extreme right-wing groups, the very opposite of his father's values.
 Pierre watches helplessly as these groups take hold of his son.
 Little by little, love gives way to incomprehension.